 - AirBnb’s, hostels, hotels

 Now the upfront number of $10,000 sounds like a lot, I know.
-But if you look at the broken downs costs, combine with the cost a usual one-week vacation, you’ll soon see traveling full-time is quite cheap (if you want it to be).
+But if you look at the broken downs costs, combine with the cost of a usual one-week vacation, you’ll soon see traveling full-time is quite cheap (if you want it to be).

-I’m current living in an apartment that is roughly $750/month.
+I’m currently living in an apartment that is roughly $750/month.
 That’s $9,000 over the course of a year and nearly as much as I spent traveling.
 Let’s not forget that $9,000 doesn’t include electricity, internet, groceries, gas, etc.

 Huh.
 Traveling can actually be cheaper than staying in one place…who knew?

 I worked a lot of hours before I traveled, but by looking at my blog and Instagram, you couldn’t tell.
 I was a weekend warrior who took so many pictures she could publish multiple throughout the week.
-Through the eyes of my followers it probably appeared that I was a whimsical butterfly drifting through the world by living off happiness and wild dandelions.
+Through the eyes of my followers, it probably appeared that I was a whimsical butterfly drifting through the world by living off happiness and wild dandelions.

 Reality: repeatedly smashing my face on my work desk and Googling blogs on how to quit my job to travel the world.
 Also taking extra long poop breaks to scroll through Instagram and making a never-ending wish list of places to see.

 Now I know I’m pretty gritty and I do things most people wouldn’t.
 So I’m about to be even more honest with you: very few of you will be able to travel on that cheap of budget unless you really want it.
-Only if you’re ready to travel solely for the experiences, and not so you can take fancy photos of you sipping cappuccino in a sparkling gown overlooking the Cliffs of Moher.
+Only if you’re ready to travel solely for the experiences, and not so you can take fancy photos of you sipping a cappuccino in a sparkling gown overlooking the Cliffs of Moher.
 Think more like washing your pots and pans in a river and doing laundry every three weeks.

 Now, before I scare you off, I’ve broken down three kinds of travelers.
 See what one you fit in best, and start there for your budget: